johnko/delugefs/README.md

 - though local network peers are auto-discovered, still need to manually add SSH pubkeys to one existing cluster node
 - possibility to manually add external network peer
 - Known issue: hardlink and symlink fails
+- Known issue: set ctime/mtime on a file fails

 # This Fork's Implemented Changes